SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 1.2.4 Add Cloud Foundry OAuth

-In order to configure the Cloud Foundry OAuth provider in your application, configure and add it to the service container in the `ConfigureServices()` method of the `Startup` class, as shown in the following example:
+As with other ASP.NET Core middleware, in order to configure the Cloud Foundry OAuth provider in your application, first add and configure it in the `ConfigureServices()` method of the `Startup` class, then use it in the `Configure()` method of the `Startup` class.
+The Cloud Foundry OAuth provider is built on top of ASP.NET Core Authentication services and is configured with an extension method on the `AuthenticationBuilder`, as seen in the following example:

 ```csharp
 using Steeltoe.Security.Authentication.CloudFoundry;